valexandrov/webpage/_projects/electrocatalysis.md

   height="200px"
 %}

 Our research in computational electrocatalysis focuses on developing fundamental understanding of atomistic mechanisms underlying activity, stability, and selectivity of water-splitting electrocatalysts.
 We are particularly interested in how structure, composition and dynamics of the electrode and electrical double layer affect catalytic properties.
 To this end, we are employing a variety of computational tools such as density-functional-theory based thermodynamics and molecular dynamics, electronic-structure and quantum-transport calculations.
 We are also utilizing the methods of machine learning to assist computational screening to identify promising catalytic materials.
-Our research group is always engaged into collaborative projects with experimental labs in US and Europe.

 Funding Sources: NSF CAREER